olierxleben/compilerconstruction/README.md

 ===========================================
 make.exe src/test/test.s

-will produce test.tig.s and test.s in the same folder
+will produce test.tig.s and test.s in the same folder.
+Tested with Windows (8) and Powershell.